Zeugnis04/zeugnis04.github.io/_posts/2025-04-15-aoba-ichiko.md

 tags: [aoba-ichiko, concert, music]
 ---

-This is a belated review of Aoba Ichiko's world tour in February 26th.
+{% newthought 'This is a belated review' %} of Aoba Ichiko's world tour in February 26th.
 I had the chance to attend Aoba Ichiko's concert here in Seoul.

 Aoba is often described as a contemporary folk artist, but her music goes beyond simple categorization.
 Personally, I tend to be drawn toward more complex musical structures — perhaps music with more dense or layered arrangements.
 So I never thought I would be deeply captivated by any acoustic or folk-style music, which is more on the "popular" or "accessible" side.
 Yet, the moment I heard her 2018 album *qp*, I was completely absorbed.
 There's something deeply affecting about her voice, intertwined with a classical guitar — the combination is nothing short of powerful.